POWERS Drives Operational and Cultural Sea Change for Defense Industry Manufacturer Resulting in Staggering Performance Improvements

 Inaccurate and Insufficient Production Data

-Work/time relationship studies found our Partner could not reliably plan or forecast resource requirements due to significant database inaccuracies and insufficiencies.
+Work/time relationship studies found our client could not reliably plan or forecast resource requirements due to significant database inaccuracies and insufficiencies.

 No Unified Production Schedule

-Our Partner lacked a unified production schedule which created constantly shifting “hot lists” and a climate of reactive production and constant firefighting.
+Our client lacked a unified production schedule which created constantly shifting “hot lists” and a climate of reactive production and constant firefighting.

 Poor Collaboration and Communication